 - The Western Producer Local 5

 - Wild West Steelhead Local 6

-- Nutrien Ag Solutions Ltd. Local 15.
+- Nutrien Ag Solutions Ltd. Local 15

-Bargaining has been difficult with all three of the above employers as GSU members in each Local strive to obtain decent wage increases for everyone in their bargaining unit.
+Bargaining has been difficult with all three of the above employers, as GSU members in each Local strive to obtain decent wage increases for everyone in their bargaining unit.

-Bargaining with Nutrien has also been hampered by the employer's attempt to convince union members to abandon significant portions of their collective agreement rights in favour of company policy.
-In a late June vote of Local 15 members a solid majority of 77 percent rejected a so-called final offer from Nutrien.
+Bargaining with Nutrien was also hampered by the employer's attempt to convince union members to abandon significant portions of their collective agreement rights in favour of company policy.
+In a late-June vote of Local 15 members, a solid majority of 77 percent rejected a so-called final offer from Nutrien.

-Following the Local 15 vote GSU's committee immediately approached Nutrien to resume bargaining, but the employer's committee would only make themselves available on Sept.
+Following the Local 15 vote, GSU's committee immediately approached Nutrien to resume bargaining, but Sept.
 30 and Oct.
-1. Notwithstanding the long hiatus a tentative settlement was hammered out in the two days allotted and the process of arranging a membership vote on the terms is underway.
+1 were the earliest dates the employer's committee was prepared to meet.
+Notwithstanding the long hiatus, a tentative settlement was hammered out in the two days allotted and the process of arranging a membership vote on the terms is underway.

-While the tentative settlement has yet to be voted, congratulations to the Local 15 bargaining committee of Brian Cowan, Lynn Shaw, Curtis Cousins, Dale Markling and Steve Torgerson.
-And, hats off to members of Local 15 members who stood their ground.
+While the tentative settlement has yet to be voted on, congratulations to the Local 15 bargaining committee of

+Brian Cowan, Lynn Shaw, Curtis Cousins, Dale Markling and Steve Torgerson for their hard work and determination to reach a settlement.
+And, hats off to members of Local 15 members, who stood their ground against an employer that considers clearly defined contracts to be good business for its customers while asking their employees to agree to employment terms that weren't clearly defined in a collective agreement.
 Defending collective agreement rights is not only necessary, it is also honourable work.

 In related news, on Sept.
 11 the Saskatchewan Labour Relations Board (SLRB) ordered that Nutrien's Ag Retail Outlets in Fielding, Kincaid and Norquay are in the GSU bargaining unit.
 The SLRB decision vindicated an application filed by GSU on Oct.
 31, 2018 to defend the integrity of the union bargaining unit and the right to union representation.
-It is possible that Nutrien will apply for judicial review of the SLRB decision, but in my view that would be a dead end.
-I hope Nutrien accepts the SLRB decision and moves on.